JustinSwain/Cholesteric3D/README.md

 </li>

 <li>
-  Run Cholesteric3D.edp and wait until it finishes (about 26 hours for this simulation on our computer with and Intel Xeon 10-core cpu).
+  Run Cholesteric3D.edp and wait until it finishes (about 26 hours for this simulation on our computer with an Intel Xeon 10-core cpu).
 The simulation data is saved in the data directory and the energy data is saved as a MATLAB script file in energyData.m.
 </li>

 <li>